 Speaking of innovation, how do you see Opal Avenue helping you achieve your goals?

 Opal Avenue is a great resource for the whole industry – I’m excited about what Mia will put together.
-There are so many companies wanting to play right now, wanting to get into this movement – we’re talking a lot about small batch, artisan made – so there’s room for more players.
+There are so many companies wanting to play right now, wanting to get into this movement – we’re talking a lot about small-batch, artisan-made – so there’s room for more players.
 As somebody who curates and has a relatively large team, I can’t be vetting the brands one by one at this point.
-So it’s great that Mia (somebody who has been in this industry for a long time and is very, very knowledgeable) is pooling together this amazing marketplace of clean beauty that’s been vetted.
+So it’s great that Mia (somebody who has been in this industry for a long time and is very, very knowledgeable) is pooling together this amazing marketplace of clean products that’s been vetted.
 Opal Avenue is able to target, suggest and take away some of the work.
-And [although] the shopping part is sort of fun, it’s time-consuming to weed through brands to determine if they’re clean.
+And [although] finding new products is sort of fun, it’s time-consuming to weed through brands to determine if they’re clean to Truth Beauty standards.

 I commend Mia for her work and riding this wave.
 I remember when she first introduced me to Schmidt’s Natural Deodorant, and now you can find them everywhere on the planet, which is amazing.
 So I’m excited to see what else she does, and what I get to take from that experience.
 It’s going to be really nice to continue the partnership.

 Anything else that you want to share?